Options

 Note

-If you need different dependencies for each python version, provide them in the same folder with a -pythonXY suffix. e.g. if your CIBW_DEPENDENCY_VERSIONS=./constraints.txt, cibuildwheel will use ./constraints-python37.txt on Python 3.7, or fallback to ./constraints.txt if that's not found.
+If you need different dependencies for each python version, provide them in the same folder with a -pythonXY suffix. e.g. if your dependency-versions="./constraints.txt", cibuildwheel will use ./constraints-python38.txt on Python 3.8, or fallback to ./constraints.txt if that's not found.

 Platform-specific environment variables are also available: